jharwick23/Tic-Tac-Toe/README.md

        **Prioritize Winning Moves:** The AI should check if there is a move that allows it to win on the current turn.
 If such a move exists, the AI should make that move.
 (Finished)

        **Block User Wins:** If the user is one move away from winning, the AI should prioritize blocking that winning move.

-       **Create Forks:** A fork is a situation where the AI has two ways to win on the next move.
-The AI can try to create such situations to increase its chances of winning.

-       **Block User Forks:** If the user is close to creating a fork (two possible winning moves), the AI should block one of those moves.
+(Finished)

        **Center and Corners:** The center and corners are generally strong positions.
 The AI can prioritize occupying these positions early in the game.
 (Finished)